2018 Guide to Why you NEED SEO (Part 3)

-Type in your main keyword in Google….if you don’t show up in the top 3 slots you are missing out on up to 61% of search traffic for your brand.
-YES THAT IS 61%.
+Type in your main keyword in Google….if you don’t show up in the top 3 slots you are missing out on up to 61% of the search traffic for your brand.
+YES, THAT IS 61%.

 People are lazy.
 So much so that the first 3 positions in Google get over 61% of traffic.
 And if you’re NOT on page #1, you’re losing out of 90%+ of traffic.

 This is not only costly in terms of direct revenue loss from potential sales conversions, but you are losing brand awareness and market share to COMPETITORS.
 Competitors that now have more sales, more revenue, and are better positioned than you to push you out of business.